 When you start to chalk paint the Victorian Dresser, update Sortly by moving it from the As Found folder to the In Rehab folder.

-The dresser needs a drawer fixed?
-Use Sortly’s Lending feature to note that you sent it to Fred’s Repair.
+What if the dresser needs a drawer fixed?
+Use Sortly’s Lending feature to note that you sent it to the repair shop.
 Sortly will even remind you to check on it later.
 When the dresser is fixed and ready to paint, edit the Lent section to Paint, and choose a date.
 Sortly will remind you to chalk paint the dresser.

 As you work on furniture, add your expenses in the Notes.
 The Victorian Dresser has a total of $198 in expenses, including labor.
 Add the $55 you paid, and update the Price in Sortly.

 The Victorian Dresser now has $253 in time and materials invested in upcycling.
 If you sell it for $475, you get paid for painting and make $222 profit.
 Track costs and know how to set prices to ensure you have a profitable business.